mansamusa14/the-pig-dice-game/README.md

 When player activates cheat mode their new top score will not be added to the list.

 It can be played in singular mode or versus a computer with three difficulty levels
-1. easy
+1. Easy
-2. normal
+2. Normal
-3. hard
+3. Hard

 ## Structure of the game: -